SteLe13/Billboard_Posting/README.md

 Welcome to my little corner of the blockchain!
 This is a simple, fully decentralized billboard application built on the **Aptos network**.
 It was created as a hands-on project to learn the fundamentals of building a full-stack **dApp**, from smart contract to front-end.

 > The application allows any user with an Aptos wallet to connect and post a public message for everyone to see.
 ---
+Notice: file "Billboard-Smart_Contract-Aptos_Blockchain" is the smart contract protocol I have run to generate the contract address in file App.tsx
+---

 ### ✨ Features